Wizni4/local-spark-cluster/README.md

 ## Using Jupyter Notebook

 By default, Jupyter will be enabled.

-To disable Jupyter Notebook you should use the --no-jupyter flag when deploying the cluster.
+To disable Jupyter Notebook you should use the `--no-jupyter` flag when deploying the cluster. see [spark_cluster.sh usage section](#using-the-spark_clustersh-script)

 After starting the cluster, you can access Jupyter Notebook by navigating to: http://localhost:8888

 ![](jupyter-notebook.gif)

+A template is available at [./src/scripts/notebook_template.ipynb](./src/scripts/notebook_template.ipynb)

 ## **Spark Interfaces**